 3. Vanilla Yoghurt with Grapes

 Pluck 10-15 grapes, wash them, and put them into your mug, then pour the vanilla yoghurt into the mug till the top.
+Sometimes I buy dates wholesale in Malaysia and substitute the grapes to dates.
 Have it like a dessert in the evening when you feel like snacking!

 Recently found this in the supermarket – 2 cheeseburgers for €1!
 I would buy one set of this and stock in my fridge for the times when I’m at home the whole day and needed a bite for lunch.
-The burger is already prepared and I just have to put it into the oven at 180 deg for 5-8 minutes!
+The burger is already prepared and I just have to put it on my gmg davy crockett grill for 5-8 minutes!

 I’m not encouraging everyone to follow this way of eating – my main point is that the local supermarket here has really good house brand items that cost a lot cheaper than other brands, and if you don’t mind the hassle of preparing your own food, you save a lot.
 These are just some of my favourite items: half-full milk in 1.5litres (buy in bulk, save costs), vanilla yoghurt, grapes, bananas, brown bread, cheese, smoked salmon, “flat cakes”, croissants, and the chicken spread.
 Oh, and I like Tony’s Chocolate a lot – they come in different flavours, and it is fair-trade chocolate, therefore more expensive than the regular chocolate bars in the supermarkets (€2.65 for a Tony’s Chocolate vs. €1).
 But it’s good!